GlichPoker/Glich_Poker_Frontend/SPECIALRULES.md

 ### 2. Dry Map (Sunny Weather)
 When the lobby owner's location is sunny, the game loads the "Dry Map" with the following special rules:
-- **Mirage**: Once every 5 rounds, a player can bluff by showing a false or real card to one opponent. (will do tmrw)
+- **Mirage**: Once every 5 rounds, a player can bluff by showing a false or real card to one opponent. (should work)
 - **Drought Tax**: The big blind increases by 5% every third round. (should work)

 - Maybe later: Heat Wave: High card values (Jack, Queen, King, Ace) are worth 1.5x during showdown comparisons.